-Triple science allows you to gain three GCSEs in science and you will study each discipline (biology, chemistry and physics) in more detail.
+Combined science allows you to gain two GCSEs in science and you will study each discipline (biology, chemistry and physics) but fewer topics than if you opt for Triple Science.

-You will study 3 science GCSEs: Biology, Chemistry and Physics.
-Each qualification will have a 9-point grading scale, from 9 (equivalent to A) through to 1.
-The grades are awarded independently of each other.
+You will study 2 science GCSEs.
+The qualification will have a 9-point grading scale, from 9 (equivalent to A\) through to 1.
+You will be awarded 2 combined science grades.